cableguy99/docs/docs/general/faq.md

 ### TaoWallet

 #### What is TaoWallet?
 Where can I download it?
 Tao Wallet is the official mobile wallet for Tao, aiming to store the TAO native coin and tokens issued on Tao.
 Tao Wallet also allows users to vote for masternodes and track rewards.

-Users can download TaoWallet at [App Store](https://itunes.apple.com/us/app/tao-wallet/id1436476145?mt=8) and [Play Store](https://play.google.com/store/apps/details?id=com.tao.wallet).
+Users can download TaoWallet at the [App Store](https://itunes.apple.com/us/app/tao-wallet/id1436476145?mt=8) and [Play Store](https://play.google.com/store/apps/details?id=com.tao.wallet).

 #### What tokens/coins does TaoWallet support?
-The current TaoWallet supports native TAO on Tao Mainnet.
+The current TaoWallet supports the native TAO coin on the Tao Mainnet.
-TaoWallet will support all tokens on Tao platform in the future.
+TaoWallet will support all tokens issued on the Tao blockchain in the future.

 #### How can I create a TAO wallet?
 What are the options to create a TAO wallet?
 You can create a TAO wallet with the iOS app, the Android app, MyEtherWallet or Metamask.